The t-shaped learner

 Ndze'dzenyuy Lemfon Karl (MSIT '24) was attracted to Carnegie Mellon University Africa's master's in information technology program due to its flexible courses and the opportunity to be taught by experts in the engineering field.
 After completing his undergraduate degree at Ashesi University in Ghana, he decided to come to CMU-Africa to expand upon his growing interest in systems technology and technology policy.

-For his final semester, as part of CMU-Africa's global exchange program, Lemfon is studying in Pittsburgh where he is excited to be taking business classes through CMU's Heinz College of Information Systems and Public Policy.
+For his final semester, as part of CMU-Africa's student exchange program, Lemfon is studying in Pittsburgh where he is excited to be taking business classes through CMU's Heinz College of Information Systems and Public Policy.
 While he has yet to decide exactly what his career path looks like, he is confident that his breadth of education at CMU-Africa will prepare him to achieve his end goal of improving the lives of people.

 Man standing in lobby